-A well-established signature for the transition from ergodic to MBL phases is the level statistics of the spectrum.
-For our model under OBCs with the real spectrum in the delocalized and ergodic phase, one expects the GOE of random matrix theory to be relevant.
-In contrast, the MBL phase with a real spectrum will lead to real Poisson-level statistics.
+A well-established signature of the transition from the ergodic phase to the MBL phase is the level statistics of the spectrum.
+For our model under OBCs with the real spectrum in the delocalized and ergodic phase, we expect the GOE of the random matrix theory to be relevant.
+In contrast, the MBL phase with a real spectrum will lead to real Poisson level statistics.
 We perform a standard unfolding procedure of the real energy spectrum, obtaining level sequences of unit mean spacing.
-Figures \ref{Fig8}(a) and \ref{Fig8}(b) show the nearest-level spacing distribution $P(s)$ of unfolded eigenvalues under OBCs with $L=16$ for $\gamma=0.2$ and $4$, respectively.
+Figures \ref{Fig7}(a) and \ref{Fig7}(b) show the nearest-level-spacing distribution $P(s)$ of unfolded eigenvalues under OBCs with $L=16$ for $\gamma=0.2$ and $4$, respectively.
 For $\gamma=0.2$, $P(s)$ fits the GOE distribution described by Eq. (\ref{eq5}).
-However, when the system is localized in the MBL phase, the nearest-level spacing distribution follows the real Poisson distribution as Eq. (\ref{eqp}) shown in Fig. \ref{Fig8}(b) with $\gamma=4$.
-A simple indicator for a real spectrum to detect the MBL transition is the average ratio $\langle r^{\prime} \rangle$ between the smallest and the largest adjacent energy gaps given by \cite{Y. Y. Atas2013}
+However, when the system is localized in the MBL phase, the nearest-level-spacing distribution follows the real Poisson distribution in Eq. (\ref{eqp}), as shown in Fig. \ref{Fig7}(b) for $\gamma=4$.
+A simple indicator for a real spectrum to detect the MBL transition is the average ratio $\langle r^{\prime} \rangle$ between the smallest and largest adjacent energy gaps, given by \cite{Y. Y. Atas2013}